z390development/z390/doc/contributing/contribute_cics.md

    It will use the SEQInnnn files as input and creates a single `SEQO0001.TXT` file as output.
    The output streams are also sent to the Sequential terminal.

+**Status Note:**
+The current configuration abends U0444.
+This is a secondary symptom following a zCICS AEIV abend indicating a length error of some kind.
+The problem seems to be triggered from SEQI0017.
+This problem will need to be investigated and resolved before we can validate test results using the comparator process described below.

 ### Running the comparator

 1. Run `cics\bat\Z390CMPG.BAT`